raoulg/MADS-deployment/README.md

 For a ubuntu system like the VMs we use, you can run the script:

-1. Create a 'Ubuntu 22.04' VM with 1 core, 8GB of RAM.
+1. Following [SURF setup](./presentations/00-SURF-lab-setup.pdf), create an 'Ubuntu 22.04' VM with 1 core, 8GB of RAM.
-2. Clone this repo
+2. Connect to the VM and clone this repo
 3. run `./install-docker.sh`

 ### install uv